Ninmay/st-vim/README.md

 Changes and my experience
 -------------------------
-First basic install, patching up, commands on terminal using shortcuts.
-To do: marking directories, full st documentation in Polish.
+First basic install, patching up, commands on terminal using shortcuts, marking directories.
+To do: full st documentation in Polish.
-First basic install, .vimrc, syntax highlighting, nice colorscheme, To do: constant omnicompletion, full vim config documentation in Polish.
+First basic install, .vimrc, syntax highlighting, nice colorscheme, To do: autocompletion, make .vimrc pretty, full vim config documentation in Polish.

 Configuration
 -------------